 Many friends of Chabad joined in the Mitzvah of making it all come together, especially former Mayor Al Duerr."
-Just hours before Calgary's first Community Lighting Menorah Ceremony a chinook wind blew in ending almost two weeks of bone chilling Arctic weather.
+Just hours before Calgary's first Community Menorah Lighting Ceremony a chinook wind blew in ending almost two weeks of bone chilling Arctic weather.
 Rabbi Matusof and Community Menorah Lighting co-founder Harold Finkleman both credit the Rebbe.

 The giant Menorah at Heritage Park has become a landmark of Jewish pride in southwest Calgary even though the Community Menorah Lighting Ceremony moved indoors to the Municipal Building many years ago.
 In the past 25 plus years, hundreds of Jewish students have performed, many citizens have been honoured, dozens of politicians from prime ministers to premiers to mayors have danced with the Rabbi and thousands of people have enjoyed kosher latkes, each one hand made in the Chabad House kitchen.
 Our proclamation of Yiddishkeit has become a staple of the broader community, and through today's technology our community expression has been seen all over the world.

 Calgarian Markham Silver remembers vividly the Rebbe's ability to communicate.
+As a teen-ager in the ago when she and her husband Daniel and toddler son Nissan moved to Toronto from Rimouski Quebec.
+Being new to the area they didn't have any kind of support network.
+They didn't know anyone.

-As a teen-ager in the mid 1970s, he attended a Rebbe's Fabrengen at Chabad World Headquarters in Brooklyn New York.
-"He was a very engaging man and even though I didn't speak much Yiddish and he only spoke in Yiddish, continued on page 13
+One day, following what she thought would be a routine doctor's appointmid 1970s, he attended a Rebbe's Fabrengen at Chabad World Headquarters in Brooklyn New York.
+"He was a very engaging man and even though I didn't speak much Yiddish and he only spoke in Yiddish, it wasn't the words he was speaking, it was the ideas he was communicating to me and everyone else in the room.
+He touched all of us, personally."